 What I Proceed to Do: Hold my breath every time I hear him cough or whenever he talks to me, as some sort of imagined psychological defense.
 Hope that the germs disperse as soon as possible.

 Why the Drama?: Well, I’ve contracted tuberculosis once, although everyone around me was disease free.
-The doctor said that I probably caught it just by walking past someone who had coughed on the street.
+The doctor said that I probably caught it from a passerby.
 It was a miserable experience that lasted for a year; I was in the hospital every other day for reactions to the medications.
 Even if it’s just the common cold, people like me take twice as much time to recover.
 Moreover, the flu is also extra dangerous for pregnant women.

 What You Can Do: Be a good citizen and wear a mask for the sake of everyone else around you.
 Even a healthy person can catch it.
 A virus does go viral after all.
 Or better yet, rest or work from home; allow your body to heal!